bobfoster/peggen/README.md

-A rule qualifier is ~ or ~n, where ~ means the rule is never represented in the output tree, and ~n, where n is an integer, means the rule is only represented in the output tree if it has more than n children.
+A rule qualifier is ~ or ~n, where ~ means the rule is never represented in the output tree, and ~n, where n is an integer, means the rule is only represented in the output tree if it has n or more children.

 A rule may be written on any number of lines.